futuregrid/manual/doc/source/account.rst

 If you teach a class using FutureGrid resources we recommend you do the following:

 #.
-Create a portal account if you do not have one
+Create a portal account if you do not have one.
 #.
 Apply for an educational project, carefully filling out the form
    including how many students, broader impact, such as support of minorities, what will be learned, the course syllabus